Legislation

 The AWSP Legislative Platform

-Attract and Retain a Highly-Effective Educator Workforce to Support Students
+Attract and Sustain a Highly-Effective Educator Workforce to Support Students

-Our state must unite to respond to the education workforce crisis through a holistic and multi-faceted approach addressing current policies, legislation, and funding so that we can attract and retain highly effective educators, including principals and assistant principals.
+Our state must unite to respond through a holistic and multi-faceted approach addressing current policies, legislation, and funding so that we can attract, prepare, and retain highly effective principals and assistant principals.

-• Update the prototypical school funding model ratios for principals in order to meet student and staff needs.
+• Update the prototypical school funding model ratios for principals in order to meet increasingly complex social and academic needs.
+Improved allocations are critically needed to support students and to address increased responsibility in supervisory duties, especially in schools with special programs.

 Want to Share?